How to Use cfscrape in Python & Common Errors

 As an alternative, ZenRows is a more reliable tool for bypassing Cloudflare's protection because it has a higher success rate and is updated very often.

-To scrape the G2 web page like a boss, sign up to get your free API key in seconds and try the following:
+To scrape the G2 web page like a boss, sign up to get your free API key in seconds.
+You'll get redirected to the Request Builder page.
+Input the URL to scrape.
+Add the "Premium Proxies” add-on and the "JS Rendering" boost mode.
+Lastly, select Python as a language, and you'll get your scraper code.

 scraper.py